wp-plugins/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 0.9.19.6 =
+* bugfix for ImageMagick detection when using open_basedir restrictions.

 = 0.9.19.5 =
 * editor is for now disabled in IE 9.0 as both FCKEditor and CKEditor are having some issues
 * WP Link Dialog is now optional - check our Advanced settings.